innerchild2401/explore-omd/BOOKING_EMAIL_SEQUENCE_FORMS.md

   - 3 featured experiences (set by OMD admin or randomized)
   - Link to explore the destination platform

+### Email 3: Post-Checkout Rating Request (1 day after check-out)
+- **Trigger**: 1 day after check-out date
+- **Condition**: Only if no issue was reported in Email 1
+- **Purpose**: Thank guest for their stay and ask them to rate the destination
+- **Content**:
+  - Thank you message
+  - Hope they enjoyed their stay
+  - Request to rate the destination
+  - Link to destination page

 ## Forms & Pages to Implement

 ### 1. Hotel Reservation Staff Rating Form